Joseph Bennet Odunton: Buckingham Palace Appointment

-Odunton was appointed in 1959 by the Queen of the United Kingdom, Queen Elizabeth II after a palace party.
-He was there to represent the Ghana High Commission in London.
-He began work on Tuesday 19 May 1959 as the assistant press secretary at Buckingham Palace.
-He was responsible for organising the Queen and her husband; Prince Philip's visit to Ghana in November, 1959.
+Odunton was appointed in 1959 by the Queen of the United Kingdom, Queen Elizabeth II, who was also Queen of Ghana, after a palace party.
+He was there to represent the Ghanaian High Commission in London.
+He began work on Tuesday, 19 May 1959, as assistant press secretary at Buckingham Palace.
+He was responsible for organising the Queen and her husband; Prince Philip's visit to Ghana in November 1959.
 He was also responsible for helping the Queen in her tour during the period.
-He worked as an assistant to Commander Richard Colville who was then the press secretary to the queen.
-In his statement he said: "I hope to be the first of many coloured people to be employed at the Palace".
+He worked as an assistant to Commander Richard Colville who was then the press secretary to the Queen.
+In his statement he said:"I hope to be the first of many coloured people to be employed at the Palace".

 Personal life

 Joseph was married to Mercy Odunton, together they had four children.
 His son, Nii Allotey Odunton, is a mining engineer and was the Secretary General of the International Seabed Authority.
-His daughter the late Muriel Odunton was a British actress.
-His second daughter, Elizabeth Mary Baitie is the Principal of Merton Montessori School, which was established by Joseph and Mercy Odunton.

 He was a member of the Methodist Church of Ghana.

 His hobbies included gardening and listening to music.